onniporh/Exercise-5/README.md

 ## Problem 5 (optional) - Parse daily temperatures

 This optional task is for more advanced students (minimal guidance given).
-Our current dataset contains hourly temperatures.
+Our current dataset contains hourly temperatures (actually 3 measurements per hour).

 Your task here is to: